wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 #### Access Information
 Age Advisory: 18+ (mainly aimed at adults; parental/guardian discretion).<br>Warnings: specific content warnings will be available [here](/warnings) in early February.<br>Access: uses a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory. **We apologise but due to the nature of the NIAMOS building, some works may not have step-free access.**<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

+#### More
+Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS…

+Get a feel for it with a look at 2019's [daytime programme](/archive/2019-emergency/daytime).

 #### What people have said about Emergency
 >*Some great stuff at @WarnMcr's (friendly & incredibly well-organised) #EmergencyMcr yesterday.
 Saw several pieces I'd be really keen to see more of…*<br>&nbsp;— <a href="http://twitter.com/CirclesStalls/status/1175770007474724871" target="_blank">@CirclesStalls on 2019</a><br>*Absolutely brilliant to see such varied and sometimes challenging work.*<br>*Genuinely unique … not seen anything quite like it elsewhere.*<br>*I liked the intimacy of some of the pieces + the variety.*<br>*I'm so glad I happened upon it, really well organised, amazing acts.*<br>*One of the most interesting events in Manchester's Cultural Calendar.*<br>*Really important event for NW artists — safe space to experiment.*<br>*The diversity is outstanding and so inclusive of all.*<br>*Thought provoking & frankly unique.
 It sets Manchester apart.*<br>&nbsp;— Audience Feedback from 2019 + before